Project-PixelStar/official_devices/instructions/miatoll.md

 # Flashing method:

 1. Flash the recovery
-2. Reboot to recovery
+2. Reboot to the recovery
 3. Flash the firmware
 4. Wipe all partitions except for USB OTG and SD card
 5. Flash the ROM
 6. Format data
+7. Reboot to the system
+8. Reboot to the recovery after booting
+9. Format data
-7. Boot into the system and...
+10. Reboot into the system, and...
 Enjoy!

 # Downloads: